Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_monitoring/_index.md

   - Configure Dependency agent on Azure Arc-enabled Linux server.

-> **NOTE: This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc.
-If you haven't, this repository offers you a way to do so in an automated fashion:**
+> **Note:** This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc.
+If you haven't, this repository offers you a way to do so in an automated fashion.

 - **[GCP Ubuntu instance](/azure_arc_jumpstart/azure_arc_servers/gcp/gcp_terraform_ubuntu/)**
 - **[GCP Windows instance](/azure_arc_jumpstart/azure_arc_servers/gcp/gcp_terraform_windows/)**